XRayAdams/xrayhexgenerator/README.md

 # HEX Generator

 A simple yet versatile HEX Generator application built with Flutter for Linux desktops.
+This project has been closed.
+New project has been created here [https://github.com/XRayAdams/xrayhexgenerator-rs](https://github.com/XRayAdams/xrayhexgenerator-rs) using Rust anf GTK+ 4
 ## Features

 *   **Theme Support:** Adapts to your system's light or dark theme settings for a native look and feel.